essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 Solvents are loaded into ProtoMS from PDB files (see section :ref:`solventpdb`).
 Each solvent molecule is identified by its residue name (the fourth column in the PDB file), e.g. ProtoMS identifies the TIP4P solvent with the residue name ‘T4P’.
 ProtoMS loads the coordinates of the solvent from the PDB file, and then assigns the parameters for the solvent from a solvent template (see section :ref:`temref`).
 The solvent template contains the information necessary to identify all of the atoms in the solvent molecule and to assign forcefield parameters to each atom.
 Note that this version of ProtoMS uses the coordinates of the solvent molecule that are present in the PDB file.
 ProtoMS does not yet have the capability to modify these coordinates to ensure that the internal geometry of the solvent is correct for the solvent model.
 This means that as solvents are only translated and rotated, the internal geometry of the solvent molecule loaded at the start of the simulation will be identical to that at the end of the simulation.

-ProtoMS can also generate a large solvent box by replicating a smaller solvent box.
-An equilibrated box of TIP4P molecules is provided with the program and a tutorial demonstrates how to use such feature.

 .. index::
   single: GCSolutes